qualisys/qualisys_cpp_sdk/README.md

 ## Build with Visual Studio

-Build RTClientSDK solution in Visual Studio 2017.
+Build RTClientSDK solution in Visual Studio 2017 (or later version).

 ## Build with CMake (Windows & Linux)